 Virtual machines do not see USB or serial ports the host OS has, so accessing devices attached to them is a bit of problem.
 Unless you have a FlexiHub installed – it enables getting through to USB ports in virtual environment as if it is your virtual machine has it.
 FlexiHub supports VMware, Citrix XenDesktop, Microsoft Hyper-V, Virtual PC and other virtualization software.

 FlexiHub uses its own redirection server to share USB over Ethernet, this means no real IP address is required for computers to participate in the data exchange.
 Please note that although you will not be able to ‘see’ the computer with a shared device attached, you can still connect to USB over Ethernet and make use of its functionality or access it contents.

 FlexiHub compresses your data when transferring it, thus considerably reducing the traffic consumed and increasing the speed of interaction with other devices.
 Define an optimal compression ratio depending on your needs.

 FlexiHub uses 256-bit SSL encryption, a secure protocol that provides an extra layer of protection to transfer your data.
 This means that when you share USB port over Ethernet, your data will never be lost or accessed by a third-part without your permission.

 If you do not want a local device to be accessed by remote computers in your network, lock it.
-It will not appear on the other side of the connection and nobody will access it.
+It will not appear on the other side of the connection and nobody will

 FlexiHub shares USB and serial devices over Ethernet without USB drivers.
 You do not need to install them neither on your local machine nor on a thin client.